-Hence, it is also grown widely in the rain fed lands.
+Hence, it is also grown widely in rain-fed lands.

-The crop is one of the cash crops and it is preferred widely for cultivation by farmers.
+The crop is one of the major cash crops and hence is widely preferred for cultivation.

-Also, cotton is a fiber used for clothing and bedding.
+The cotton raw material is a fiber that can be used for clothing and bedding.
 It has a large demand in the markets.

 However, the quality of cotton decides the price of the final product.

 This quality depends on many factors like the seed, soil, environment, rainfall, and pests.